kashodiya/my-open-webui/OPEN-WEBUI-GUIDE.md

 - Ask a question to a specific model.
 - Ask a followup quetion.
 - Regenerate an answer.
 How to view original answer?
-- Ask Open WebUI to continue the answer.
+- Ask Open WebUI to continue the an answer.
+- Search a chat from chat history
+- Open and close left navigation panel
+- Pin, Rename, Delete, Download a chat